Graduate Student Career Resources

 HSTRY 495 History Internship is a course available to any History Major who will participate in an internship and wishes to work with a faculty member to develop an academic component, usually a paper or other cumulative project.
 It is available for 1-5 credits.

-History Fellows is a 3-quarter series of courses that offers career workshops on writing strong résumés, enhancing interview skills, and building networks.
-Fellows research diverse career fields and participate in internships to gain practical experience.
+History Fellows is a one-quarter course that offers career workshops on writing strong résumés, enhancing interview skills, and building networks.
+Fellows research diverse career fields and have the option to participate in internships to gain practical experience.

 Alumni Events showcase Department of History alumni working in a wide variety of fields, including Education, Media & Communication, Entrepreneurship, Community & Social Services, Research & many more!
 Events also include opportunities for networking with classmates & with alumni.